Updated on February 3, 2023

 How to Reduce Digital Eye Strain

 Digital eye strain is not caused by blue light.
-It is caused by the ways we use our digital devices.
-Here are some methods you can use to combat digital eye strain:
+It’s caused by the ways we use our digital devices.

-Sit properly
+Sit Properly

 Maintain good posture with your feet flat on the floor and back straight.
 Your chair should have a backrest.
 Relax your shoulders and keep your forearms flat with your wrists on the keyboard.